 Serious, slow-healing wounds can lead to dangerous infections that can increase your risk of amputation, especially if you have diabetes or poor circulation.
 Because wounds can quickly become ulcerated, the expert practitioners at Calvary Urgent Care in Humble, Texas, provide integrative wound management services to help control infection and promote healing.
-If you have a wound, particularly if it’s on your lower extremities, book an evaluation online or over the phone today.
+If you have a wound, particularly on your lower extremities, book an evaluation online or over the phone today.
 You’re also welcome to walk-in during business hours.

 While serious wounds can occur anywhere on your body, they’re particularly of concern in your lower extremities.
 Circulation in your lower legs and feet is more limited because of the effects of gravity.
 Plus, if you have poor circulation due to older age, heart disease, or diabetes, circulation is decreased even more.